bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 underlying code.
 I totally get their reasoning, but it saddens me regardless.

-Anyways, I don't really want to argue which style is better or worse.[^3] My one and only point is that I'll always value readability over some questionable gains in the tooling department.
+Anyways, I don't really want to argue which style is better or worse.
+My one and only point is that I'll always value readability over some questionable gains in the tooling department.
 I can only that my perspective on the matter resonated with some of you.